Huisache

 Maintenance

-Moderate to fast growing depending on conditions.
+Moderate to fast growth rate, depending on conditions.
 A beautiful tree that casts soft filtered light.
 Drought tolerant.
 Plant in low traffic area because of the thorns.
 Prune saplings to remove any narrow crotch angles; make pruning cuts at bud or branch.
 It can form dense thickets so give lots of space or remove suckers to control spread.
 Acacia beetles can girdle the limbs.
 Could die back in a hard, prolonged freeze, but may resprout and grow back quickly.
 This plant uses ants to protect itself from unwanted insects.
 The fragrant flowers are used in perfumes.
 Propagation: seed.

 Comments